litestar-org/litestar/docs/usage/1-routers-and-controllers.md

 on it.
 Thus, in the above example, `create_user_order` has the path of the controller, while `retrieve_user_order` has the path `/user/{order_id:uuid}"`.

-!!! note
+!!! notes
-    Controller methods do not have to declare a path kwarg in the decorator - if no path kwarg is defined for them, then the controller path will be set as their path.
+    - Controller methods do not have to declare a path kwarg in the decorator - if no path kwarg is defined for them, then the controller path will be set as their path.
+    - `path` can be set as empty (`path = ""`) in order to add route handlers to the application without prefix.

 Aside from the `path` class variable, which **must** be set, you can also set the following optional class variables: